MarioGibney/bitcoin-security-research/Bitcoin's Two Private Goods.md

 If I say that there were serious implications from the establishment of this limit, many reading will probably think of bitcoin’s [blocksize war](https://www.amazon.com/Blocksize-War-control-Bitcoins-protocol-ebook/dp/B08Z18GWD6).

 But at a fundamental level, there was a more profound consequence.
-The establishment of that limit was the creation of an entirely new good - blockspace.[^feemarket]
+The establishment of that limit was the creation of an entirely new good - blockspace.

 Some began to realize that keeping the blocksize limited was important for a second reason other than constraining data throughput - it is crucial for blockspace to remain limited so that in the future demand can cause fees to rise to compensate for a declining block subsidy.
 Otherwise, miner revenue would dwindle to zero, leaving bitcoin trivially cheap to attack.